hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ### Need to explore a previous dataset version
 - **Symptoms**: A user wants to review an earlier snapshot of a dataset but Loop only shows the latest content.
 They may not realize that Dataverse exposes version controls inside Loop.
 - **Resolution**: Load the dataset via the **Explore** workflow.
 Use the dataset version selector in the sidebar to choose a published version or the current draft when available.
 Selecting a different version refreshes the metadata and file listing so the user can download historical files.
-Please note that Loop will only display the last 10 versions ih the version selector but all versions can be explored in the Explore bar.
+Please note that Loop will only display the last 10 versions in the version selector but all versions can be explored in the Explore bar.
 - **Escalation**: If version options are missing entirely, verify the repository version and report incompatibilities to the Loop team.

 ### Quickly reopen frequently accessed datasets
 - **Symptoms**: The user repeatedly searches for the same dataset even though they recently explored it in Loop.
 They are unaware of a shortcut to reopen the dataset directly.
 - **Resolution**: Point them to the folder icon next to the **Explore** bar in the application header.
 Clicking it opens the **Repository Activity** dialog, which lists recently browsed datasets and collections.
-From the list, choose **Explore** to relaunch the dataset instantly or **Open in Repository** to jump back to the remote site.
+From the list, choose **Explore** to relaunch the dataset instantly or **Open Repository in website** to jump back to the remote site.

 ### Dataset file list stops after the first page
 - **Symptoms**: Only the first batch of files is displayed when viewing a large dataset.
 Pagination controls show that more files exist, but the user is unsure how to load them.